loicttn/loicttn/README.md

 # Hi There :wave:

-Security enthusiast, Software developer and President at [PoC](https://github.com/PoCInnovation).
+🇫🇷 Software engineer promoting Innovation everywhere.
+Security and Web3 enthusiast trying to understand how to build unbreakable things.

 Projects I love at the moment:
 * [Cutter](https://github.com/radareorg/cutter)